New to The Street / Newsmax TV Announces Episode #439, Five Corporate Interviews, Airing February 18, 2023, 3:30 PM ET

 3).
 Labor Relations - Greer Consulting, Inc's ("GCI") interview with Jason Greer, Founder/CEO.

 4).
-Sustainable Solutions - The Sustainable Green Team, Ltd.'s (OTCQX: SGTM) ($SGTM) interview with Tony Raynor, Founder, President, and CEO, and Sunny Trinh, CEO, DevvStream Holdings, Inc. (NEO: DESG).
+Sustainable Solutions - The Sustainable Green Team, Ltd.'s SGTM ($SGTM) interview with Tony Raynor, Founder, President, and CEO, and Sunny Trinh, CEO, DevvStream Holdings, Inc. DESG.

 5).
-"Sekur Privacy & Sekur Security Segment" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) (Sekur®).
+"Sekur Privacy & Sekur Security Segment" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. SWISF SKUR GDT (Sekur®).

 Episode #439